Location | Travel | Lodging

 not attended the pre-requisite Mealtime Partners

-A: The Mentoring Weekend is open only to professionals who have attended either the Mealtime Partners workshop or an earlier workshop taught by Suzanne Morris, Nourishing the Whole Child in the Development of Oral Feeding Skills.
-This graduate -level workshop is built on the
+A: The Mentor Program is open primarily to professionals who have attended either the Mealtime Partners workshop or an earlier workshop taught by Suzanne Morris, Nourishing the Whole Child in the Development of Oral Feeding Skills.
+This graduate -level program is built on the

 philosophies and strategies introduced in these two preliminary workshops.
 Although many